terodox/terodox.tech/content/posts/2019-09-22--how-to-tell-if-an-element-is-in-the-dom-(including-the-shadow-dom)/index.md

 ## What element lurks in hearts of documents...
 The shadow DOM doesn't know

-So I ran into a scenario where I need to know if a dom element was still attached to the DOM.
+So I ran into a scenario where I needed to know if a dom element was still attached to the DOM.
 This seems like a trivial problem at first, but then I needed it to be IE11 compatible AND handle elements in the shadow DOM (with the shady dom polyfill).
 EEEEEEEEEEEK!

 ## TL;DR Iterate up the node tree!